Debanik23/Urban-Ladder-testing/README.md

 # Urban-Ladder-testing
-Automation Selenium testing using TestNG
+Automation Selenium testing using TestNG.
+Also used GRID concept for multiple browser opening.
+Used cucumber for used cases defination.